Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-visualisation/linux-evolution/_index.md

 [Exploring the Evolution of Linux](https://www.datacamp.com/projects/111).

 Once you have completed it, you can download your notebook file and add it to your repo.

+### Instructions for reviewers
+- Ensure that there is a requirements file.
+- Ensure that the data file has a folder and the notebook file has a folder.
+- Ensure that unnecesary comments are removed from the notebook.
+- Ensure graphs should have titles and labelled axis.
+- Ensure that all plot titles and axis are bold.